insure logo

 What if you exceed your home insurance limits?

 It’s possible that the damages you caused others and the amount paid out by your liability coverage will exceed your homeowners insurance limits.
-If that happens, you can use coverage from an umbrella policy.
+If that happens, you can use coverage from an umbrella policy, if you have one.
 Umbrella coverage can be used when the liability limits of your home (or auto) policy are exceeded.

-Anyone participating in dangerous activities that increase your chances of liability, such as setting off fireworks, should get an umbrella policy.
+Anyone participating in dangerous activities that increase your chances of liability, such as setting off fireworks, should consider an umbrella policy.

 How to stay safe when setting off fireworks